pypa/pipx/testdata/tests_packages/README.txt

 For a given system and python version, these files list all of the packages necessary to install all of the pipx `tests`.

+To generate these lists, manually activate the Github workflow:
+    Create tests package lists for offline tests and put the files in the resulting workflow artifact into this directory.

-To generate these lists, on the target platform execute:
+To locally generate these lists, on the target platform execute:
     nox -s create_test_package_list